krauseannelize/notes-google-data-analytics-prof/3-Prepare-Data-for-Exploration/3-Database-essentials.md

 - use the function `=IMPORTDATA("https://drive.google.com/uc?id=1zO8ekHWx9U7mrbx_0Hoxxu6od7uxJqWw&export=download")` to import the publicly available "customers-100.csv" file from [Datablist](https://www.datablist.com/learn/csv/download-sample-csv-files)

 The completed activity with the automated data imports can be viewed in [Google Sheets](https://docs.google.com/spreadsheets/d/1H8MVgdceqhyE-Q8MOGwNt0CtrOeY2C-yO3AgPOzGb28/edit?usp=sharing).

 ---

+## Activity: Clean data with sorting and filtering

+In this activity, we used sorting and filtering to clean up a dirty dataset.
+Cleaning data is of critical importance because an analysis based on dirty data can lead to wrong conclusions and bad decisions.
+The cleaner your data, the better your results.
+My analysis of the activity **Clean data with sorting and filtering** can be viewed [here](/activities/spreadsheets/c03m03-student-performance-analysis.md).

+---